Ballistic Military Combat Helmets and Which One is Right for You!

 - ECH: The ECH uses ultra-high-molecular-weight polyethylene or UHMWPE for short.
 The material offers weight advantages over original kevlar and is typically stronger as well.
 The ECH has similar if not identical padding and suspension set-ups as the MICH or ACH helmet.

-- Fast/High Cut/Maritime cut/ ATE® or Above the ear: Helmets such as the OPS-CORE FAST, and Team Wendy EXFIL use UHMWPE blends to achieve lightweight helmets.
+- Fast®/High Cut/Maritime cut/ ATE® or Above the ear: Helmets such as the OPS-CORE FAST®, and Team Wendy EXFIL use UHMWPE blends to achieve lightweight helmets.
 While the Hard Head Veterans ATE and others use advanced aramid kevlar blends that are slightly heavier but offer additional protection.

 Tactical Helmet Weights

-How much does a PASGT helmet weigh?
+How much does a PASGT combat helmet weigh?

 - PASGT: Available in sizes from extra small to extra large, the PASGT helmets weight from 3.1 pounds or 1,410 grams to 4.2 pounds to 1,910 grams depending on size.

-How much does a MICH helmet weigh?
+How much does a MICH combat helmet weigh?

 - MICH: MICH helmets weigh from 3 pounds or 1.36kg to a little more than 3.6 pounds or 1.63kg depending on the size that ranges from medium to extra large.

-How much does a ECH helmet weigh?
+How much does a ECH combat helmet weigh?

 - ECH: ECH helmets weight between 3.25 pounds 1,474 grams to up to 3.61 pounds or 1,637 grams depending on size.

-How much does a FAST helmet weigh?
+How much does a high cut helmet weigh?

-- Fast/High Cut/Maritime cut/ ATE® or Above the ear: These helmets are available in sizes from medium to extra, extra large and can weigh between 2.2 pounds or 1,143 grams and 2.99 pounds or 1,354 grams.
+- High Cut/Maritime cut/ ATE® or Above the ear: These helmets are available in sizes from medium to extra, extra large and can weigh between 2.2 pounds or 1,143 grams and 2.99 pounds or 1,354 grams.

 Ballistic Helmet Testing

-Much more goes into helmet testing than just stopping a projectile.
+Much more goes into combat helmet testing than just stopping a projectile.
 Whenever you are looking for a helmet you should always ask for testing documentation when comparing helmets.
 This should include not only RTP (resistance to penetration), but BTD/BFD (backface deformation) V50, Blunt Impact, and Compression testing data at the very least!

 - Resistance to Penetration tests for most tactical helmets are typically going to be up to 44.
 Magnum or NIJ Level IIIA.
 Currently there are a select few helmets that are tested to stop some rifle threats, but it may be at reduced velocities and or increased ranges outside of normal testing standards.
 Other solutions to the rifle threat will include up-armor appliques or tiles like our Up-Armor 7.62 tile for the ATE ballistic helmet.